RIBO Responsible AI Use: A 4-Pillar Policy Template for Ontario Insurance Brokerages (2026)

 Policy is necessary but not sufficient.
 The technical controls that enforce the policy are what stop the prohibited-tools clause from being theatre.
 Microsoft Purview sensitivity labels gate Copilot access by client matter.

 Conditional access policies block personal-account sign-ins to consumer AI on brokerage devices.
 Data loss prevention rules block policy numbers, SINs, and named-driver identifiers from being pasted into unapproved tools.
-Audit logging retains the activity record for the FSRA-aligned retention period.
+Audit logging retains the activity record under the brokerage’s documented legal, regulatory, contractual, and security retention requirements.

 Our cybersecurity services for Canadian businesses deploy these controls for insurance brokerages as part of the AI rollout, not after.
 The policy and the controls go in together or the policy is unenforced.